|Introduction to KAP||Fundamentals of KAP|

 Other states where we have conducted aerial photography.

-Canada as well as Denmark, Estonia, Hungary, Norway, Poland and Slovakia.
+as well as Denmark, Estonia, Finland, Hungary, Norway, Poland, Slovakia and Sweden.

 Map composed with source code by Ben Markowitz at Stately